 We’ve previously written about how much we love Singapore as a layover destination.
 But one thing that we didn’t really acknowledge, is that it is one of the most expensive cities in the world.
-If you’re visiting for a layover or otherwise, what are the best cheap and free things to do in Singapore?
+If you’re visiting for a layover or otherwise, what are the best cheap activities to do in Singapore?
 Read on to find out here.

 - 1 / Visit the Bay area and Marina Bay Gardens